stufus/egresscheck-framework/README.md

 A different tool worked by using iptables to redirect all traffic to a single port, and monitored that port.
 I couldn't use it because FreeBSD doesn't have iptables, so it did not work for me.

+Using tcpdump has a few other benefits too; for example, it does not require listeners to be set up.
+In addition, this technique could easily be used on machines several layers deep on a target network.
+If access to a machine has been compromised through a pivot with sufficient privileges to dump traffic, internal egress could be assessed too.

 ### Is it stealthy?

 Not really.
 You can configure a delay between packets being generated if you want to.
 I've tried to keep the client code (one liners) as small as possible; they really are very simple scripts.